matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 scan_start = <Quantity(0.00308227539, 'second')>
 ```

-There is also a UI version of the simulator which will launch in a web browser with:
+There is also a UI version of the simulator which will launch in a web browser with, but this is only for demonstration purposes, not the coding exercise:

 ```python
 simulator.show()
 ```

 ![image](./ui.png)

+## Notes and hints

+HyperSpy can handle more than just spectra; it has a number of image processing features which will **very** be useful for the exercises.
+Consider reading the user guide of [Signal2D](https://hyperspy.org/hyperspy-doc/current/user_guide/signal2d.html) and its [documentation](https://hyperspy.org/hyperspy-doc/current/reference/api.signals/Signal2D.html#hyperspy.api.signals.Signal2D).

 ## Exercises